solipsia/EdgeTX-Log-Charts/README.md

 # EdgeTX Log Charts
 Python script to generate charts from EdgeTX log data.

 To use it, plug in your EdgteTX transmitter, navigate to LOGS and pull the latest flight log.
-Update the Python script to refer to this file's location.
+Update the "Analyse Logs.py" script to refer to this file's location and then run the script using Python.

 My quad uses dual ELRS antennas and a GPS, so the script assumes those columns will be present.
 If you don't have those the script may break but it should be easy to debug (perhaps using ChatGPT...).